 Lead State: WSDOT is the lead state for the pooled fund program.
-As the lead, it is responsible for collecting the financial transfers from participating states into the pooled fund.
-It is responsible to develop and execute work under the master research agreement with TTI.
-It is responsible for reimbursing travel for the Committee members.
-It is responsible for meeting arrangements and coordination with the Chair the agenda and other details of the program as required.
+As the lead, it is responsible for the following:

+Collecting the financial transfers from participating states into the pooled fund.

+Developing and executing work under the master research agreement with TTI.

+Reviewing and processing invoices on task orders.
+It is also responsible for fulfilling bookkeeping, reporting, and other requirements imposed by FHWA on pooled fund operations.

+Reimbursing travel for the Committee members.

+Making arrangements for meetings and events, or arranging for that work to be done by others, coordinating with the TTI on products such as agendas, information materials, presentations, and other details about the program necessary for conducting meetings as required.

-Texas Transportation Institute: TTI is the contractor with WSDOT established to perform research on MASH implementation research.
-TTI is responsible for the Committee work plan, research reports and products, internal and external website, letters of acceptance and other documentation necessary to serve the Committee needs, as well as the member states.
-No work shall be initiated with TTI under the master agreement by the members under the pooled fund unless approved by WSDOT.
+Texas Transportation Institute: TTI is the contractor with WSDOT which is established to perform research on MASH implementation research.
+TTI is responsible for the Committee work plan, research reports and products, internal and external website, letters of acceptance and other documentation necessary to serve the Committee needs,.
+Work is described in individual task orders that are applied to the master agreement, and work proceeds upon approval of these task orders by TTI and WSDOT.
+Task orders may also be written to benefit individual member states (at their option) under the master agreement, and these bilateral, reimbursable task orders are organized by WSDOT and the interested state with the cooperation of TTI.
+Note that processing task orders for individual states may be limited to certain times of year according to the capacity of lead state staff capacity, and/or various contractual or funding ceiling issues that may arise. .